opennms-forge/ansible-provisioning/README.md

 # Ansible provisioning into OpenNMS Horizon

 We have seen a lot of people managing their system configuration with Ansible.
-While this is a place where applications and monitoring agents get deployed, it is an ideal place to define how you want it to test during operations.
+While this is a place where applications and monitoring agents get deployed, it is an ideal place to define how you want it to be tested during operations.
 We think deploying applications serving in production and running operational tests, should be close together.
 This repository is a conceptual playground investigating how we use Ansible to drive the node inventory and the service monitoring in OpenNMS Horizon.